Cavtat was not in my plans.

 Things to Do in Cavtat

-As a holiday resort, Cavtat caters for those who want to have a relaxing couple of days by hitting the beach or sitting on a lounge with a cold drink.
+As a holiday resort, Cavtat caters to those who want to have a relaxing couple of days by hitting the beach or sitting on a lounge with a cold drink.

 I will give you the options.
 It is up to you to decide what you want to do.